Click on the question to see the answer.

-16. Are distributions from general partnerships, limited partnerships, limited liability partnerships, limited liability companies, and professional or registered versions of like entities, subject to the individual income tax?
+16. Are distributions from general partnerships, limited partnerships, limited liability partnerships, limited liability companies, and professional or registered versions of like entities, subject to the Hall income tax?

 - Distributions received by, or accrued or credited to, a partner by a general partnership are never taxable as dividends, because the general partnership interest is not transferable and thus can not be evidenced by a transferable certificate.